miketout/VerusServicesSetup/S-NOMP.md

 seednode=185.25.48.72:27487
 ```

-Afterwards, start the daemon again and let it sync the blockchain:
+Afterwards, start the daemon again and let it sync the blockchain.
+We'll also watch the debug log for a moment:

 ```
-verusd -daemon
+cd ~/.komodo/VRSC; verusd -daemon 1>/dev/null 2>&1; tail -f debug.log
 ```

+Press `ctrl-c` to exit `tail` if it looks allright.
 To check the status and know when the initial sync has been completed, issue

 ```
 verus getinfo